 The first group of permanent deacons for the Diocese of Richmond were ordained in 2003.
-Since that that time, over 90 deacons have been ordained for service to the diocese.
-At present, there are nearly 140 permanent deacons in active ministry.
+Since that that time, over 105 deacons have been ordained for service to the diocese.
+At present, there are nearly 160 permanent deacons in active ministry.
 Many retired deacons (those over 75 years of age) continue to serve.
-Currently, there are 15 men are in formation to become permanent deacons.

 Every deacon is assigned by the bishop to a parish, where he exercises a liturgical and catechetical ministry.
 In addition, every deacon serves in a Ministry of Charity, which may or may not be associated with the parish where a deacon serves.